Avoidable Contact #36: The culture wars gave Toyota a license to kill.

 Once the public found out about the X-car brake problems, the Citation, Phoenix, Omega, and Skylark became unsaleable showroom filler, eventually piling up to the point that GM had to bury them all in the same desert where Atari buried over one million “E.T.” game cartridges for the VCS system.
 Oh, who am I kidding?
 People still bought the X-cars.
 The Honda Accord was a better mousetrap, and it didn’t kill people by putting them backwards into lampposts, but Honda couldn’t dream of selling their little car in the kind of volumes enjoyed by the Chevrolet Citation right up to the bitter end.
 Why?

 The answer is simple.
 The Accord was “Jap crap” and the Citation was a decent American car, built by good old General Motors.
 It seems hard to believe today, but thirty years ago people actually gave a damn about their neighbor having a job, and they really gave a damn about purchasing an American-made product.
-To the average American of the year 1981, today’s consumerbots and their blithe willingness to pay thousands of dollars for products made in China by people earning a dollar an hour and killing themselves to avoid going back to work would be all but incomprehensible.
+To the average American of the year 1981, today’s consumerbots and their blithe willingness to pay thousands of dollars for products made in China would be all but incomprehensible.
+Of course, we have a different lens to look through than they do.
+China is cheap and (perhaps with a small application of third party inspection services for quality control) capable of producing quality products.
+America can barely compete with that quality at that price, just as General Motors had to deal with the growing rise of imports like Toyota.
+The main defense for American products nowadays is that overseas ones are made by people earning a dollar an hour and killing themselves to avoid going back to work.
+All in all, the idea of buying foreign was lothed by the avarage American in the 80’s.
 Therefore, they bought Citations over Accords, even though they were risking their lives by doing so.
 Risking your life to guarantee your neighbor a job, even if your “neighbor” was hundreds or thousands of miles away!
 Hard to believe, eh?

 General Motors had a lot of goodwill with people back then, but in the years that followed they cheerfully burned it all to the ground.
 By the year 2000, the GM badge was synonymous with “crap” for most Americans.
 Too many bad products, too much corporate indifference, not enough quality.
 The reasons are too numerous to detail here.